lance/openshiftv3-rhoar-workshop/Lab-5-NodeJS-Insult_Service.md

 ### Update our App

-Import the 2 services in App.js:
+Import the 2 modules in App.js:

 ```javascript